s-bolz/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-10](figure/unnamed-chunk-10.png)

-Both plots look quite simmilar, except the middle chunk which has a higher frequency for the imputed dataset.
+Both plots look quite simmilar, except the middle chunk which has a higher frequency in the imputed dataset.
 The mean and median total number of steps taken per day for the imputed dataset is calculated and compared to the averages of the original dataset as follows.